sudo-hecc/Among-Us-Shell/amog/Windows/README.md

 - Uses `rich` for styling text in the terminal

 ### Note:
-If you are on Windows, using Powershell is recommended for the ASCII escape codes used by [`rich`](https://github.com/Textualize/rich)
+Powershell is recommended for the ASCII escape codes used by rich